Bahram V: Early life and rise to power

 Bahram was informed about the news of Yazdegerd I's death when he was in the Arabian Desert—he opposed the decision of the nobles, and asked al-Mundhir I ibn al-Nu'man (who had succeeded his father al-Nu'man I) for military assistance, who agreed to help him.
 Bahram and al-Mundhir, at the head of an army of numerous soldiers, marched towards Ctesiphon, where Bahram promised that he would not reign like his father Yazdegerd I did.
 According to a long-existing popular legend written in the Shahnameh ("Book of Kings"), Bahram suggested that the royal crown and attire should be placed between two lions, and the person who retrieved them by killing the wild animals should be recognized as the shah of Iran.

 Khosrow chose to pull out, whilst Bahram withstood the trial and won the throne.
 Bahram distrusted the nobles, who had been unreliable to the earlier Sasanian shahs, and thus chose instead to seek support from the Zoroastrian priesthood.
 He was the first Sasanian shah to not be crowned by a noble, but by a chief priest (mowbed).

 Bahram married an Indian princess and received the port of Debal in Sind as a dowry, together with the adjacent territories.
 The Indus delta and the coast of Sind were of great commercial and strategic value at that time as well.
 Bahram also systematically pursued a policy of tribal resettlement in these coastal regions.
-For instance, a large group of pastoralist and predatory Zutt or ‘Jats’ from Sind were settled in the marshes of southern Iraq by the emperor.
+For instance, a large group of nomadic pastrolists known as Zutt (Jats) from Sind were settled in the marshes of southern Iraq by the emperor.